exon-farer/Kemono-Downloader/readme.md

 <p>Feel free to fork this repo and submit pull requests for bug fixes, new features, or UI improvements!</p>
 <h2>License</h2>
 <p>This project is under the MIT Licence</p>
+### Included Third-Party Tools

+This project includes a pre-compiled binary of `yt-dlp` for handling certain video downloads. `yt-dlp` is in the public domain.
+For more information or to get the latest version, please visit the official [yt-dlp GitHub repository](https://github.com/yt-dlp/yt-dlp).

 <h2>Star History</h2>
 <table align="center" style="border-collapse: collapse; border: none; margin-left: auto; margin-right: auto;">
   <tbody>